AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

 All the other SC-related sections rely on this group.

-To ensure coverage of all the relevant language constructs, we decompose the material further based on the organization of the Ada 2005 Reference Manual:
+To ensure coverage of all the relevant language constructs, we decompose the material further based on the organization of the Language Reference Manual:

 .. qmlink:: SubsetIndexTable